vsm/vsm-dictionary/Dictionary.spec.md

       normal match will be removed.
   + Next, it puts the (remaining) normal, 'S'/'T'-type matches from the subclass, leaving them ordered as received from the subclass.
-  + So match-objects are ordered overall by type: N-R-F-G-S-T.
+  + So match-objects are ordered overall by type: N-R-F-G-S&T.

 &nbsp;